mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 71:
+This fixes a long time issue with importing FBX files with UV vertice counts larger than geometry vertice counts.
+Texture seams cause problems when rendering or writing the primitive if the vertices are not split based on UV mapping.
+The down side to this new FBX reading method is it requires repacking the vertices and indices back in to indexed lists.
+This takes time and you will see it when you write out a primitive.
+The code is not horribly slow but is worth the fix to UV map seams.

 ## Version 70:
 Fixed a bug with loading the Skorpion and other tanks.